ThePhanD/BattleShipsOnline/README.md

 -	The game is played by two player.
 -	Each player has a playground, which is consisted of 10 by 10 cells.
 The rows are marked with letters from A to J and the collumns are marked with numbers from 1 to 10.
 -	Each player has on his field:
-    -	1 ship consisting of 5 cells;
+    -	1 ship consisting of 5 cells - Carrier
-    -	2 ship consisting of 4 cells;
+    -	2 ship consisting of 4 cells - Cruiser
-    -	3 ship consisting of 3 cells;
+    -	3 ship consisting of 3 cells - Destroyer
-    -	4 ship consisting of 2 cells;
+    -	4 ship consisting of 2 cells - Submarine
 -	At the beginning of the game, each player places his ships on the field, and they can only be in a straight line (horizontally or vertically)
 -	The goal of each player is to hit his opponent's ships, as the players take turns and each has one action per turn.
 -	The game ends when one of the players runs out of ships.